 In the diagram below the relationship between the Food Law Enforcement Plan and other Departmental plans can be seen.
 The City Council's Corporate Plan sets out the Council's vision and values together with targets for the forthcoming year.
-These feed through the service plans to targets and eventually to achievement and development plans for individual officers.
+These feed through the service plans to targets and eventually to Managing Individual Performance plans for individual officers.